carpentries-incubator/python-humanities-lesson/_episodes/06-visualization-ggplot-python.md

 Here are some ideas:

-* Can you find a way to change the name of the legend?
-What about its labels?
+* Can you find a way to change its labels?
 * Use a different color palette.

 After creating your plot, you can save it to a file as a png file: